The Dead (1987 film): In popular culture

-Audio samples from this movie were used in the song "6:00" by the band Dream Theater in the 1994 album Awake.

 In Pedro Almodóvar's The Room Next Door, both the film and short story are of great significance to the narrative.
 In one scene, Martha (Tilda Swinton) and Ingrid (Julianne Moore) watch the film, and Martha recites the ending.

-The ending is parodied in the Father Ted episode "Grant Unto Him Eternal Rest" as Father Jack Hackett (Frank Kelly) is lying in state when he is presumed dead, Father Ted Crilly (Dermot Morgan) wakes up in the middle of the night and recites the ending, before he is frightened to comic effect by a now sober Father Jack who has awoken from a deep sleep.
+The ending is parodied in the Father Ted episode "Grant Unto Him Eternal Rest" in which Father Ted Crilly (Dermot Morgan) recites the ending.

+In 1994, a sample of the phrase "6:00 on a Christmas Morning, and for what?" is prominently featured on Dream Theater's opening track of the Awake album (6:00).